zacpet19/YouTubeBot/README.txt

 Selenium will occasionally fail and then work under similar circumstances

 TODO:
-Make method to help manage log.txt and visitedRedditPages.txt Use selenium to add tags to youtube shorts
+Use selenium to add tags to youtube shorts
 Implement proxy rotation to avoid google CAPTCHA
-Write tests for all methods
-implement logger into classes
+Make upload method work with 2-factor authentication Write tests for all methods implement logger into classes
 Change Reddit scraper return structure